skatnagallu/CorrelationHistogram/notebooks/README.md

 All the notebooks have the following structure.
  1. import necessary modules.
  2. Processing DFT energies to identify possible reactions.
-(The results from the relevant successful DFY calculations were extracted via command line scripting and compiled manually into the final_energy_new.csv .)
+(The results from the relevant successful DFT calculations were extracted via command line scripting and compiled manually into the final_energy_new.csv .)
  3. Processing APT data (epos files) to overlay identified reactions in the correlation histograms.

  Notes: